After cooking since childhood, he's now the spokesman (and makes videos with cooking tips - his YouTube channel is here.) for BBQGUYS.com (link here.)

 Candyse, Tony and the Chintzy Chef

-Chef Tony uses butter, which you can substitute with a smaller amount of a favorite oil.
+Chef Tony uses butter, which you can substitute with a favorite oil.
 The Etouffee veggies are cheap anywhere - just bell pepper, tomato, onion and garlic.
 He also added a seafood broth from a small can of oysters (whole or pieces), which I still find at my local 99c Only Store - you could substitute with clam juice.

 To see a Louisiana chef in action, just click on the videos below to get the surprisingly easy instructions.

 Play it here.
 The video runs 6 minutes, 57 seconds.